Have a child who is just learning to ride a pedal bike? Or who is still struggling on their current bike? Check out the Guardian AIROS 16.

 Upright Geometry Creates Confidence For Kids Just Learning To Ride

-We appreciate the upright geometry of the Guardian Original 16.
+We appreciate the upright geometry of the Guardian AIROS 16.
 This places kids in a position of confidence, especially for those just learning to pedal.

 Even for more confident, aggressive riders, we still like the riser handlebars.
 Many parents think that their kids need flat handlebars (like they as adults have) but after hundreds of hours of watching kids ride, even skilled riders like the BMX-style handlebars for doing tricks and playing around.